nobox-org/nobox-docs/pages/methods/find.md

     - `by` (required): The field to use for sorting.
 It should be one of the keys of the `ReturnObject<T>` type.
 For example, setting `by` to `'createdAt'` will sort the documents based on their creation date.

     - `order` (optional): The sort order for the results.
 It can be `'asc'` (ascending) or `'desc'` (descending).
 If not specified, the default is `'asc'`.
 For example, setting `order` to `'desc'` will sort the documents in descending order.

+  - `populate` (optional): An array of population configurations to fetch related data from other record spaces.
+See [Population](/methods/populate) for detailed information.

 With the `model.find()` method, you can efficiently retrieve documents that match specific criteria and control the pagination and sorting of the returned results.
 Adjust the query and options based on your model's fields and desired behavior.